 is the Stuart and Joyce Robbins Professor of History, West Virginia University, where he teaches American working-class and Appalachian history.
 He is the author or coauthor of three books: Struggle for the Soul of the Postwar South: White Evangelical Protestants and Operation Dixie (University of Illinois Press, 2015), Glass Towns: Industry, Labor, and Political Economy in Appalachia, 1890–1930s (University of Illinois Press, 2007) and Trade Union Gospel (Temple University Press, 1989).
 He also serves as editor of West Virginia History.

-is Professor and former chair of history at Loyola University Chicago where he teaches American urban and social history.
-His research has focused on the development and evolution of various 19th-century urban underworld subcultures and informal economies, exemplified by numerous books, including A Pickpocket's Tale: The Underworld of Nineteenth-Century New York (W.W.
-Norton, 2006), City of Eros: New York City, Prostitution, and the Commercialization of Sex, 1790-1920 (W.W.
-Norton, 1992).
-He is an associate editor of the Journal of Urban History and an elected fellow of the Society of American Historians (2011), the American Antiquarian Society (2007), and the president-elect of the Urban History Association.
+is Professor and former chair of history at Loyola University Chicago, where he teaches American urban and social history.
+His publications focus on the development of 19th-century urban underworld subcultures and 20th-century planning, including A Pickpocket's Tale: The Underworld of Nineteenth-Century New York (W.W.
+Norton, 2006), City of Eros: New York City, Prostitution, and the Commercialization of Sex, 1790–1920 (W.W.
+Norton, 1992), and Millennium Park: Creating a Chicago Landmark (2006).
+He is an associate editor of the Journal of Urban History and an elected fellow of the Society of American Historians (2011), the American Antiquarian Society (2007), and the former president of the Urban History Association.

 is Associate Professor of History and Senior Fellow at the Robert S. Strauss Center for International Security and Law at The University of Texas at Austin.
 His research interests include the Vietnam War, U.S. policy toward Third World nationalism during the 1960s, and nuclear history.
 He is the author of Assuming the Burden: Europe and the American Commitment to War in Vietnam (University of California Press, 2005), which won the American Historical Association's George Louis Beer Prize and Paul Birdsall Prize and The Vietnam War: A Concise International History (Oxford University Press, 2008).
 He is now at work on a study of U.S. policy toward the developing world in the 1960s and early 1970s.